cilt-uct/Brightspace-migrate-from-sakai/README.md

 The LTI tool contains the database (see [Database Schema](#database-schema)) that is used to store the state of the conversion process.

 ## Workflow
-The workflows are divided into 3 parts (matching with the task):
+The workflows defined in the `config` folder are divided into 3 parts (matching with the task):

  1. `workflow.yaml` - after archiving of Sakai site this is run.
  2. `upload.yaml` - uploading steps, this manages the retry, upload, delays, and file moves related to Brightspace import process that reads a FTP folder.